nhsengland/virtual-wards-draft-standards/FHIR-Resources-Population-Guidance/FHIR-Encounter.md

 ## Usage
 An Encounter Resource is a record of an event that occurs when a patient interacts with the healthcare system, such as a visit to a doctor's office, a hospital stay, or a telehealth consultation.
 It includes information about the date, time, location, participants, reason for the encounter, and any relevant clinical or administrative data associated with the encounter.
 The Encounter Resource is a foundational component of the FHIR standard, as it provides a way to capture and exchange key healthcare data related to patient encounters in a standardized and interoperable format.

+>IMPORTANT - Only one Encounter Resource is required to represent the entire virtual ward stay (start/end date - this is specified in Encounter.period.start/end).

 ## Structure Definition
 https://simplifier.net/HL7FHIRUKCoreR4/UKCoreEncounter/~related